fabmilano/fabflix/README.md

 Final module project for "AC51041: DevOps and Microservices" / Data Engineering MSc @ U Dundee '15/'16

-For this project I worked on a Microsoft Azure Ubuntu VM and I split my services over five different Docker containers:
+For this project I worked on a Microsoft Azure Ubuntu VM and I split my services into five different Docker containers:
 - Nginx/RTMP for video streaming;
 - MongoDB for video catalogue;
 - MySQL for user details;